A Guide to Bank Payments in Switzerland

 Swiss banks and PostFinance have participated in the SEPA Credit Transfer scheme since January 2008, enabling customers to execute domestic and cross-border SEPA payments in euros.

 As for the Swiss domestic credit transfer scheme, payments can be made in both Swiss francs and euros.
-It is not possible to specify the desired processing time or urgency of the credit transfer – it may take a couple of hours, a day, or even longer depending on when the payment was initiated.
-Swiss banks do not currently support instant transfers but plan to do so by August 2024 (see below for more information).
+It is not possible to specify the desired processing time or urgency of the credit transfer, it may take a couple of hours, a day, or even longer depending on when the payment was initiated.
+For faster settlement, Swiss banks now support instant payments (see below).

 E-billing